kalepail/stellar-quest-bounties/bounties/level-1/basic-account-viewer.md

 Your task is to build a simple website which allows you to sign in using a web-wallet like Albedo, Freighter or Rabet.

 The website should show some basic information about the account currently logged in:
- * The account's assets and their balances should be shown.
+ * The asset-codes and balances of the account's assets should be shown.
  * The date when the account was created should be shown.
  * The account who created this account should be shown.